 WORK WITH US

 RSI Security’s skilled, experienced and qualified security assessment, advisory, engineering, and testing teams utilize a risk-based and strategic value-based approach to achieving your organization’s HIPAA Compliance.

 RSI Security is a full-service security service provider organization with many years of experience providing data security compliance, information security program implementation, and testing services.

 Our advisory HIPAA services help you identify and meet required and addressable HIPAA rules and security requirements– increasing patient data security and minimizing the costs of compliance.

 Our qualified security assessors possess information security assessment, auditing, administrative, and technical skills, knowledge, and experience to help organizations achieve secure client-patient environments.

 HIPAA Compliance should be implemented into business-as-usual (BAU) activities as part of an entity’s overall security strategy enabling an entity to monitor the effectiveness of security controls on an ongoing basis, and maintain a HIPAA compliant environment in between HIPAA security and risk assessments.
 RSI Security advisory, assessment, and testing services can help your organization achieve HIPAA Compliance processes into business-as-usual activities.

 Specific HIPAA Compliance Rules

 Breach Notification Rule

-The HIPAA Breach Notification Rule establishes that all healthcare organizations must provide immediate notification of a PHI breach occurs.
-This notification may include to the affected individuals, the media, or the HHS Secretary, depending on the type of breach.
+The HIPAA Breach Notification Rule establishes that all healthcare organizations must provide immediate notification if a PHI breach occurs.
+This notification may include the affected individuals, the media, or the HHS Secretary, depending on the type of breach.
 Failure to report a breach will result in major federal fines.